uranw0lle/brahms-mms/README.md

+# Current Status

+Not usable.
+Have to fix the date handling if worng formatted dates are used in the ID3-Tag.

 # Brahms-MMS

 Brahms-MMS is a tool designed to efficiently manage large music collections locally.
 It scans specified folders and their subfolders for audio files, extracting metadata from ID3 tags to populate a local database.
 While currently focused on managing music metadata and offering a robust search functionality, future plans include expanding its capabilities to manage playlists, favorite songs, albums, and artists.